React Scheduler Component (DayPilot)

 • Live demos: The demos are built using the pure JavaScript version of the Scheduler but all the features are also available in the React version.

-How to start using the React Scheduler component?
+How to install the React Scheduler component?

-Install DayPilot React NPM package.
-The React package (daypilot-pro-react) is available at npm.daypilot.org.
 This package is a part DayPilot Pro for JavaScript, a library of advanced scheduling components for web applications.

 How to add the React Scheduler component to your application?

-You can use the Scheduler component by simply including <DayPilotScheduler> tag in your JSX:
+You can use the Scheduler component by simply including <DayPilotScheduler> tag in your JSX.

 import React from 'react';